Application Deadline: April 8, 2003.

 c.
 Innovation.
 Does the project employ novel concepts, approaches or methods?
 Are the aims original and innovative?
 Does the project challenge or advance existing paradigms, or develop new methodologies or technologies?

 d.
 Investigator.
-Is the principal investigator appropriately trained and well-suited to carry out this work?
+Is the principal investigator appropriately trained and well suited to carry out this work?
 Is the proposed work appropriate to the experience level of the principal investigator and other significant investigator participants?
-Is there a prior history of conducting injury-related research?
+Is there a prior history of conducting violence-related research?

 e.
 Environment.
 Does the scientific environment in which the work will be done contribute to the probability of success?
 Does the proposed research take advantage of unique features of the scientific environment or employ useful collaborative arrangements?
 Is there evidence of institutional support?
 Is there an appropriate degree of commitment and cooperation of other interested parties as evidenced by letters detailing the nature and extent of the involvement?